 Sell Artwork Online By Knowing Who Your Audience Is Part 2

-Many artists quickly become frustrated when nobody is purchasing their artwork online.
+Many artists quickly become frustrated when nobody purchases their artwork online.

 Related Post: Art That Sells – What Artists Need to Know